thunderbird/pulumi/docs/getting-started.rst

       should apply to.
 If this is implemented, its function should be clearly documented in the class.
 If this isn't passed into the superconstructor, you will need to implement all superconstructor arguments into your constructor.
     * The class should extend :py:class:`tb_pulumi.ThunderbirdComponentResource`.
-    * The class should be sure to make an appropriate call to its superconstructor, which ensures the resources can be properly tracked in the project (and other things).
+    * The class should make an appropriate call to its superconstructor, which ensures the resources can be properly tracked in the project (and other things).
     * Any resources you create must have the ``parent=self`` ``pulumi.ResourceOption`` set.
 Set an appropriate ``depends_on`` value.
     * At the end of the ``__init__`` function, you must call ``self.finish()``, passing in a dictionary of ``outputs``